 For background, here’s a whirlwind look at Acts chapters 19-25.
 Paul collected money in Greece and decided to deliver it personally to the church in Jerusalem.
-A prophet in Corinth told him he would be bound in Jerusalem and all his friends begged him not to go.
+On his way there, the prophet Agabus told him he would be bound in Jerusalem and all his friends begged him not to go.
 Bible teachers have been arguing about whether he was obedient or disobedient to God when he decided to go anyway.

 Some Jews in Jerusalem saw Paul with a Gentile member of his staff and supposed that person had desecrated the temple.
 So they dragged Paul out of the temple and started to beat him.
 They only stopped when Roman soldiers came to see what happened.

 Paul’s legal rights and legal standing